Post updated on May 2022. The first San Francisco Bastille Day celebration took place in 1880. It makes it a +140-year-old tradition!

 San Francisco was often referred to as “The Paris of America.”
 Some may remember the “City of Paris” store where now stands Neiman Marcus.
 The first HMO was the French Hospital which opened in 1851 and aided all San Franciscans regardless of citizenship; it is now known as Kaiser’s French campus on Geary.
 The French have made a noticeable and enduring impression upon San Francisco’s first century of history.

-As San Francisco celebrated yet another grand Bastille Day in 1897, Mayor James D. Phelan spoke as follows:“Ladies and gentlemen: San Francisco is one of the most cosmopolitan cities in the world, and from the very beginning its French population has been conspicuous in its development.
-Their love of the Republic, their enthusiasm for freedom, their artistic tastes and accomplishments have contributed to the up building of the City and the strength of the State.
-The character of California’s soil and climate, resembling-France, makes them feel at home, and has wedded them with ties of love and affection to the Golden State.
+As San Francisco celebrated yet another grand Bastille Day in 1897, Mayor James D. Phelan spoke as follows: “Ladies and gentlemen: San Francisco is one of the most cosmopolitan cities in the world, and from the very beginning its French population has been conspicuous in its development.
+Their love of the Republic, their enthusiasm for freedom, their artistic tastes, and their accomplishments have contributed to the upbuilding of the City and the strength of the State.
+The character of California’s soil and climate, resembling France, makes them feel at home and has wedded them with ties of love and affection to the Golden State.